-Jill Soloway is the writer-director who created the Amazon series Transparent (2014-2019), inspired by her father coming out as transgender in 2011.
-Her 2018 memoir, She Wants It: Desire, Power, and Toppling the Patriarchy, starts with a phone call she receives from her parent, Hari Soloway, a psychiatrist, from their hometown of Chicago, “Are you sitting down?”
+Jill Soloway is the writer-director who created the Amazon series Transparent (2014-2019), inspired by their father coming out as transgender in 2011.
+The 2018 memoir She Wants It: Desire, Power, and Toppling the Patriarchy starts with a phone call Jill receives from their parent, Hari Soloway, a psychiatrist, from their hometown of Chicago, “Are you sitting down?”
 It continues with the story of how the author explores the experience of trans women, befriends the trans community, depicts the life of a Jewish family, in the semi-autobiographical TV series, that ran four seasons, and came to a halt when Jeffrey Tambor, who played Mort/Maura Pfefferman, or Moppa as the family calls their dad in real life, was accused of inappropriate behavior in November 2017.
 Creators and cast regrouped and decided to produce a two-hour musical finale, rather than a full season, with songs written by Faith Soloway, Jill’s sister.
 It premieres on September 27, watch trailer here.

 Judith Light plays the mother, Gaby Hoffmann is the younger sister, Amy Landecker the older sister, Jay Duplass the brother, Alexandra Billings is Maura’s best friend, Kathryn Hahn, who had acted in Soloway’s Afternoon Delight (2013) and I Love Dick (2017), returns as the rabbi.

 During that period, Jill Soloway underwent a personal transition from straight or cisgender woman, married to a man, Bruce Gilbert, mother of two sons, Felix, 11, and Isaac, 23, from a previous relationship, to lesbian, to trans.
 She now uses the singular they/their pronouns.